Yale graduates stage pro-Palestinian walkout of commencement

 The night before, a group of pro-Israel supporters physically attacked the encampment and its occupiers in a melee that went on for at least three hours before police moved in to quell the disturbance.
 The university has since opened an investigation of the incident.

-The strikers also are demanding amnesty for grad students who were arrested or face discipline for their involvement in the protests.
+The strikers also are demanding amnesty for graduate students who were arrested or face discipline for their involvement in the protests.

 UC Santa Cruz issued a statement saying campus entrances were briefly blocked in the morning by demonstrators, prompting the school to switch to remote instruction for the day.

-The University of California has filed its own unfair labor practice complaint with the state Public Employee Relations Board asking the state to order a halt to the strike.
+The University of California has filed its own unfair labour practice complaint with the state Public Employee Relations Board asking the state to order a halt to the strike.
 REUTERS